 Read hay statistics and data about the North Coast New South Wales region.

-- It has been reported there is Rhodes grass available from $300/t on farm.
+- It has been reported that there is soybean silage on the market from $300/t (wet) on farm.

 - Straw: +/-0 ($250 to $350/t).
 Prices remain steady this week.